 After you decide your business structure and apply for an EIN, head to Pennsylvania Business One-Stop-Shop

-to get a business license.
+to get a business license and officially become a small business owner.
 Create your account with PA One-Stop-Shop and go to the PENN file.
-If you are considering starting a sole proprietorship, you can skip this step as you do not need to register your business.
+If you are considering starting a sole proprietorship, you can skip this step as you do not need to register your small business.